mhetrick/hetrickcv/README.md

 ### Exponent
 This is a simple waveshaper that will raise the input voltage to a power specified by the Amount knob.
 Turning the knob clockwise will make the output signal more exponential, while turning the knob counter-clockwise will make the output signal more logarithmic.
 This will have a mild effect on audio signals, but it is extremely useful for shaping LFOs and envelopes.

+### Feedback Sine Chaos
+This is an algorithm ported over from Supercollider.
+This shares a similar set of controls with the Chaos modules described above.
+However, instead of a traditional chaos map, it uses a sine wave oscillator.
+The chaotic behavior occurs when manipulating the underlying phasor in unusual ways, including self feedback.

 ### Flip Flop
 "Flip Flop" is an engineering/electronics term to describe what is typically a toggle switch with potential conditional behavior.
 There are two types of Flip Flops on this module: a Flip Flop T (toggle) and Flip Flop D (data).
 The Flip Flop T can be thought of as a gate controlled light switch (or, in more modular thinking, a /2 clock divider).
 A positive gate on the IN T input will turn the FFT output on, and the next gate will turn it off.